Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

 are common tools used to derive lemmas and stems for tokens, and all have implementations in the NLTK [@bird-09].

+Linguistic Analysis
+ So far , we’ve treated words as tokens without regard to the meaning of the word or the way it is used, or even what language the word comes from.
+There are several techniques in text analysis that are language specific that go deeper into the syntax of the document, paragraph, and sentence structure to extract linguistic characteristics of the document.

+\vspace*{-2pt}
+**Part-of-speech tagging**

+When the examples $x$ are individual words and the labels $y$ represent the grammatical function of a word (e.g., whether a word is a noun, verb, or adjective), the task is called part-of-speech tagging.
+This level of analysis can be useful for discovering simple patterns in text: distinguishing between when "hit" is used as a noun (a Hollywood hit) and when "hit" is used as a verb (the car hit the guard rail).

+Unlike document classification, the examples $x$ are not independent: knowing whether the previous word was an adjective makes it far more likely that the next word will be a noun than a verb.
+Thus, the classification algorithms need to incorporate structure into the decisions.
+Two common algorithms for this problem are hidden Markov models [@rabiner-89] and conditional random fields [@lafferty-01].

+\vspace*{-2pt}
+**Parsing**

 All text-processing steps are critical to successful analysis.
 Some of them bear more importance than others, depending on the specific application, research questions, and properties of the corpus.
 Having